 Yue Wu, Shuangfei Zhai, Nitish Srivastava, Josh Susskind, Jian Zhang, Ruslan Salakhutdinov, Hanlin Goh

 Accelerated Training with ML Compute on M1-Powered Mac

 Apple presented a talk on Accelerated Training with ML Compute on M1-Powered Mac during NeurIPS Expo Day on December 6.

 In November, Apple announced Mac powered by the M1 chip, featuring a powerful machine learning accelerator and high-performance GPU.
 ML Compute, a new framework available in macOS Big Sur, enables developers to accelerate the training of neural networks using the CPU and GPU.

 In this talk, we discussed how we use ML Compute to speed up the training of ML models on M1-powered Mac with popular deep learning frameworks such as TensorFlow.
 We showed how to replace the TensorFlow ops in graph and eager mode with an ML Compute graph.
 We also present the performance and watt improvements when training neural networks on Mac with M1.
 Finally, we examined how unified memory and other memory optimizations on M1-powered Mac allow us to minimize the memory footprint when training neural networks.
 Learn more about how we leverage ML Compute for Accelerated Training on Mac.

 At the Women in Machine Learning workshop on December 9, we gave a talk on how our on-device machine learning powers intelligent experiences on Apple products.

 Related readings and updates.

-The Neural Information Processing Systems (NeurIPS) conference will be held virtually from December 6 - 14.
+The Neural Information Processing Systems (NeurIPS) conference was held virtually on December 6 - 14.
 NeurIPS is a global conference focused on fostering the exchange of research on neural information processing systems in their biological, technological, mathematical, and theoretical aspects.